JHU-PL-Lab/www-fpse/lecture/intro.md

 ### Functional (FP)

-* As mentioned above, a key aspect is lack of mutation: more like a mathematical function, the output only depends on the input and it's only output is the codomain value, not any side effects like printing, mutating, raising exceptions, etc.
-* Lack of side effects is called "referential transparency" - variable values don't change out from under you (follows how math behaves).
-* Standard data structures not too different from imperative case: dictionaries, lists, etc, but can be *immutable* - instead of mutating, make a fresh copy.
-* Allows for powerful new programming paradigms using functions as data.
-  - Simple example is function composition operation: `g o f (x) = g(f(x))`: `o` takes two functions and returns a new function, their composition
+* Advantages described above: declarative nature and correctness, more composable
-* Less good at supporting extension, no notion of subclass in common functional paradigms
+* Sometimes less good at supporting extension, no notion of subclass in common functional paradigms

 ### Who wins?
 Thesis: